Takeaways: Trump risked provoking 'constitutional crisis'

 WHO IS JEFF CLARK?

-Clark led the civil division that handled environmental cases.
+Clark led the civil division and particularly handled environmental cases.
 He was introduced to Trump by a Republican congressman from Pennsylvania, a leader of the House’s conservative Freedom Caucus.

-Clark had been circulating a proposal that would have the legislatures from battleground states not to certify their election results.
-By holding back their electors for Biden, the disputed states could submit alternate electors loyal to Trump.
+Clark had been circulating a proposal that would have the legislatures from battleground states not certify their election results.
+It was similar to a plan from Trump lawyer John Eastman for alternative slates of electors loyal to Trump, rather than Biden, when Congress met Jan.
+6, 2021, to certify results.

 Clark’s ideas alarmed his colleagues, as did his sudden rise into Trump’s orbit as a potential new acting attorney general.